Code-Institute-Submissions/play-simongame/README.md

 ## Technologies Used
- frameworks, libraries, and any other tools that you have used to construct this project.
-For each, provide its name, a link to its official site and a short sentence of why it was used.
+### Frameworks and libraries used in the project

+[JavaScript:](https://www.w3schools.com/js/)The project is heavily based on JavaScript used to build the project.

-    Semantic HTML [ HTML ] (https://www.w3schools.com/html/) The project uses HTML to write the code CSS CSS.
-The project uses CSS to give style to th code
+[SemanticHTML:](https://www.w3schools.com/html/) The project uses HTML to write the code.

+[CSS:](https://www.w3schools.com/css/) Used style the gameboard.

+[Gitpod:](https://gitpod.io/workspaces/) Workspace Editor for writing the code.

-[Github] (https://github.com) Its used as repository for version control and commit update.
+[Github:](https://github.com) It's used as repository for version control and commit update.

-[Markdown] ( https://raw.githubusercontent.com/Code-Institute-Solutions/readme-template/master/README.md) Used to write ReadMe file. ==
+[Markdown:](https://raw.githubusercontent.com/Code-Institute-Solutions/readme-template/master/README.md) Used to write ReadMe file.

+[Jquery:](https://jquery.com/).
+Used to manupulate  the DOM elements.

+[Balsamic:](https://balsamiq.com/) I have used this tool to design the interface of the game functionality.

 ## Testing
 -----------------------------